enthought/traitsui/docs/source/traitsui_user_manual/view.rst

    :term:`Handler` (see :ref:`controlling-the-interface-the-handler`).

    enabled_when: str
-      Expression that determines whether the group can be edited.
+      Python expression that determines whether the group can be edited.
+      The expression will be evaluated any time a trait on an object in the UI's context is changed.
+As a result, changes to nested traits that don't also change a trait on some object in the context may not trigger the expression to be evaluated.
    visible_when: str
-      Expression that determines visibility of group.
+      Python expression that determines visibility of group.
+The expression will be evaluated any time a trait on an object in the UI's context is changed.
+As a result, changes to nested traits that don't also change a trait on some object in the context may not trigger the expression to be evaluated.
    defined_when: str
       Expression that determines inclusion of group in parent.
    has_focus: bool